alaneuler/my-transformer/readme.md

 # My-Transformer
 The code comes from [The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/).

 ## Testing
 ```bash
 PYTHONPATH=. pytest tests/translation/tokens_test.py::test_try_tokenizer -s
 ```

 ## Translation Model
 Uses `HfArgumentParser` from transformers for argument parsing.

 Uses **tokenizers** from [spacy](https://spacy.io):
 - zh_core_web_sm for Chinese
 - en_core_web_sm for English

-Based on tokenizers, we build vocabulary from torchtext (especially, the `torchtext.vocab.Vocab` class).
+Based on tokenizers, we build vocabulary using torchtext (especially, the `torchtext.vocab.Vocab` class).

 ### Processing Flow
 1. A batch (in the form of list) is fetched from train data.
 2. In `collate_batch`, the Chinese/English part of each sentence pair in the batch will go through:
    1. Tokenized